Codycody31/squad-aegis/docs/installation.md

 icon: lucide:download
 ---

 # Installation Guide

-This guide will walk you through installing and configuring Squad Aegis, the comprehensive control panel for Squad game server administration.
+This guide will walk you through installing and configuring **Squad Aegis**, the comprehensive control panel for Squad game server administration.
+It includes both a quick "run with Docker Compose" path and a more detailed manual build process.

+---

 ## Prerequisites

-Before installing Squad Aegis, ensure you have the following:
+Before installing Squad Aegis, ensure you have:

 - **Docker Engine** 20.10.0 or newer
 - **Docker Compose V2**